Date: September 21, 1777.

 Howe, who rarely acted quickly, moved with commendable celerity by dispatching a veteran force under a capable leader to destroy the detached Patriots and retrieve the supplies.

 The officer in charge of the operation was Maj.
-Gen. Charles Grey, a distinguished officer with a string of accomplishments to his credit.
+Gen. Charles Grey was a distinguished officer with a string of accomplishments to his credit.

 Grey sifted through the intelligence and settled upon a stealth march within striking range of the Americans, followed by a daring night attack with only bayonets, musket butts, and swords.